-Ensuring pupils are safe
+Ensuring pupils are safe16

-- 93. Safeguarding remains a priority.
-Safeguarding practice and guidance is underpinned by a duty for schools to cooperate with relevant agencies to safeguard and promote the welfare of children. - 94.
+- 114. Safeguarding remains a priority.
+Safeguarding practice and guidance is underpinned by a duty for schools to cooperate with relevant agencies to safeguard and promote the welfare of children. - 115.
 Inspectors should check the single central record to ensure that adults working with pupils are appropriately recruited and vetted.
-Other evidence will come from discussions with the headteacher, governors' representatives and other staff which explore management responsibilities for child protection and the training and support for safeguarding. - 95.
-There is no need to spend excessive amounts of time checking policies and detailed procedures and protocols unless a significant concern is identified. - 96.
-Inspectors should observe pupils around the school and discuss with them whether the school helps pupils to keep safe, encourages them to adopt safe and responsible practices, and to deal sensibly with risk.
-Inspectors should include e-safety in their discussions with pupils (covering topics such as safe use of the internet and social networking sites, cyber bullying including by text message etc), and the measures the school takes to promote safe use and combat unsafe use.
+Other evidence will come from discussions with the headteacher, governors' representatives and other staff which explore management responsibilities for child protection and the training and support for safeguarding. - 116.
+There is no need to spend excessive amounts of time checking policies and detailed procedures and protocols unless a significant concern is identified.